heytonyy/certification-review/README.md

 ## STANDARD 6 - Team Programming

-Students will apply appropriate programming skills as an effective member of a team demonstrating the ability to collaborate with others (www.p21.org).
+Students will apply appropriate programming skills as an effective member of a team demonstrating the ability to collaborate with others.

 ### Objective 1: Demonstrate the ability to apply knowledge to a programming project.
 1. Formalize specifications